DanielLCintra/app-yellow-pages/README.md

 2 - To search for a contact with a term.

-Obs: This project uses the yellow pages api --> [View](https://github.com/DanielLCintra/api-yellow-pages).
+Obs: This project uses the [YELLOW PAGES API](https://github.com/DanielLCintra/api-yellow-pages).
 Also builted by me ;)

 ## Preview